Varroville (homestead): The Cowpastures

 John Macarthur received the first land grant in the Cowpastures region in 1805 for his role in the early wool industry in the colony.
 Lord Camden rewarded him with 10000 acre and Macarthur chose the highly coveted Cowpastures for his grant, though Governor King tried to prevent him taking it.
 Macarthur also organised an 2000 acre grant for his friend Walter Davidson, who allowed Macarthur to use his land freely after Davidson returned to England.
 In this manner Macarthur controlled 12 mi of riverbank on the site where the wild cattle had first discovered the best pasture near Sydney.
 Later purchases and exchanges increased the Macarthur land there to over 27000 acre, an endowment that Governor Macquarie greatly resented.

 Other early grants were in the Parishes of Minto and in adjoining Evan, Bringelly, Narellan and Cook.
 These all lay west of Parramatta.

 Governor Macquarie drew up plans in 1820 for establishment of a town in the area, to be named Campbelltown after his wife Elizabeth's maiden name.
 With their forced return to England in 1822 these plans never came to fruition and it was not until the arrival of Governor Darling in 1827 that plans were again reinstated and the first settlers were allowed to take possession of their town land in 1831.
-In the early 1850s the railway line from Sydney to Goulburn was completed, with a station opening at Campbelltown in 1858.
+In the early 1850s the railway line from Sydney to Goulburn was completed, with Campbelltown station opening in 1858.
 When Leppington House was offered for lease in 1865, one of its selling points was that it was near a railway.
 Campbelltown now provided easy access to Sydney and its markets and grew as the centre of the district.
 Although Camden was established in 1836, with no railway line it remained a small town.

 The large estates that flanked Cowpasture Road (later Camden Valley Way) and the Northern Road were run largely as sheep and cattle farms, with wheat and other grain crops being grown as well until the 1850s.
 The houses were often built on surrounding ridges or hills, providing sweeping views of the countryside and ensuring that any passing traveller could appreciate the owner's status by viewing their impressive country mansions from the road.
 This land use pattern of large farm estates and small towns, established in the nineteenth century, remained largely the pattern of development of the area up until the late 1990s.
 Aerial photographs of the area in 1947 show a rural landscape with some limited urban development on either side of the Camden Valley Way (then the Hume Highway).